 Hands-on Gear Review

 Many babies and parents love the close hugging nature of the Moby Wrap.
 It was one of the first widely accepted wrap-style carriers, giving parents another option besides go-to's such as the BabyBjorn Original and ERGObaby Original.
-While we love the Moby Wrap for its range of front carry baby wearing positions and snug hold, it also is a lot of fabric to wear and manage with a steep learning curve for sleep deprived parents compared to competing options.
-Lastly, we found that the Moby Wrap is best suited for infants under 1 year of age.
+While we love the Moby Wrap for its range of front carry baby wearing positions and snug hold, it also is a lot of fabric to wear and manage with a steep learning curve compared to competing options.
+Last, we found that this wrap is best suited for infants under 1 year of age.

 The Moby Wrap concept is simple.
 It is one long piece of soft, stretchy, 100% cotton fabric that wraps around you and secures your baby to you in a variety of different ways.
 By long, we're talking 18 feet long!
 But honestly, in hand, it doesn't quite feel that outrageous.
 However, the complexity of getting the fabric wrapped properly around you and your baby in a semi-fluid-like motion is the trick.
 We did discover that once you've done it a few times, it only gets easier and faster.

 The Moby Wrap offers 4 baby wearing positions: Newborn Hug Hold, Hug Hold, Hip Hold, and Kangaroo Wrap.
 The first 3 positions can be approached with either the fabric Wrapping Folded or Wrapping Gathered.
-Although neither advertised on the Moby website nor officially endorsed by Moby, front carry facing out and back carry are also possible with the Moby (but not recommended since they are probably not endorsed for good reason).
+Although neither advertised on the Moby website nor officially endorsed by Moby, front carry facing out and back carry are also possible with the Moby (but not recommended and not endorsed by Moby or BabyGearLab for good reason).

-Additionally, we like how the weight was distributed on the wearer, and were able to don this carrier for extended periods of time as long as we weren't getting too hot.
+Additionally, we like how the weight is distributed on the wearer, and are able to don this carrier for extended periods of time as long as we aren't getting too hot.

 Lastly, we like that this carrier is made of 100% cotton and that Moby also offers eco and health-wise options with organic fabric.
 This wrap is simple to clean by throwing in the washer and dryer.